thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/408-1-06-Surrak,-the-Hunt-Caller.markdown

 flavor: "&quot;The greatest honor is to feed Atarka.&quot;"
 ---

-<em>Formidable</em> â€” At the beginning of combat on your turn, if creatures you control have total power 8 or greater, target creature you control gains haste until end of turn.
+<em>Formidable</em> - At the beginning of combat on your turn, if creatures you control have total power 8 or greater, target creature you control gains haste until end of turn.